Syria says three "terrorists" confessed

 The Tuesday attack on the U.N. convoy took place around the same time government forces fired on a nearby funeral procession, according to opposition activists.

-The LCC described dozens of people falling to the ground after government forces fired on them using heavy machine guns.
+Another opposition group, the Local Coordination Committees of Syria, described dozens of people falling to the ground after government forces fired on them using heavy machine guns.

 Videos posted on YouTube purported to show what happened.
 CNN cannot confirm their authenticity.